 D/AVE NX NX is the latest and most powerful addition to the D/AVE family of rendering cores.
 It is the first IP to bring full OpenGL ES 2.0/3.1 and VULKAN rendering to the FPGA and SoC world.
 Targeting graphics user interfaces on displays up to 4K x 4K resolution in the Industrial, Medical, Military, Avionics, Automotive and Consumer markets D/AVE NX is designed to meet the sweet spot of performance and footprint.

 By enabling the use of state of the art shader based APIs even on small devices high quality 2D and full 3D applications can be satisfied using the D/AVE NX core.
 The possibility to work with a modern graphics programming language like OpenGL ES 2.0 enables the user to rapidly build high-end user interfaces (e.g. based on QT, Android or WebGL) and makes new, future proof implementations possible.

 D/AVE NX can scale easily to fit exactly into the resource/performance sweet spot for a particular application.
 Thus entire device families can be equipped with differently scaled variants of the core, making all of them fully software compatible.
 A single unified software stack and the guarantee to produce exactly the same visual result (at different speeds) allows saving significant development resources.
 D/AVE NX is highly efficient as the internal multi-level scheduler can maximize the utilization of every HW element even better than the fixed function pipeline of the successful D/AVE cores could.
 Scheduling also does not have to be pre-computed in the compiler simplifying the compiler and driver architecture considerably.

 Qt Yocto Linux System Solution for Intel PSG SoCs driven by D/AVE NX

-D/AVE NX will be provided as an evaluation kit for Intel PSG SoCs including a complete Qt System solution on Yocto Linux and Qt- as well as OpenGL ES 2.0 example applications.
+D/AVE NX is provided within an evaluation kit for Intel PSG SoCs including a complete Qt System solution on Yocto Linux and Qt- as well as OpenGL ES 2.0 example applications.
+The kit includes the D/AVE NX QSys component, drivers, documentation etc., i.e. everything that is needed for integration, evaluation and prototyping purposes:

 - Unified Shader Architecture